ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 [api-platforms]: https://img.shields.io/badge/platforms-linux%20-blue.svg "Supported Platforms"

 This backend uses the opcua client from open62541.
-The version of open62541 is the same as the one used in the ConstrolsystemAdapter-OPC-UA.
+The version of open62541 is the same as the one used in the ControlsystemAdapter-OPC-UA.
 `port` is a required parameter in the device mapping file and the syntax in the device mapping file is as following:

       # using target name